Applied and Technical Studies

 2. Applicants will be notified of entrance exam dates by the Trades & Technology

 Centre.
-There is no fee for writing these exams.
 Applicants who have not been

 contacted within two weeks of submission of their applications should call

 3. Read the program description and information carefully.
 If you require more information, please contact the Trades & Technology Centre at 604-847-5448 or firstname.lastname@example.org.

 4. Prior to classes starting in September, applicants will be notified by